-Know, understand and gain skills on integrated concepts of energy metabolism and the molecular basis of biochemical adaptation mechanisms to exercise.
+Know, understand and gain skills on integrated concepts of energy metabolism and the molecular basis of physiological mechanisms of adaptation to exercise.

 Basic principles of metabolic adaptation to physical exercise of different intensity and duration.
 Metabolism of carbohydrates, lipids, proteins in exercise of different types.
 Concepts of nutrition, integration and supplementation in the diet of athletes.

 Biochemistry of tissues and organs: liver, heart, adipose tissue, blood cells (erythrocytes), nerve tissue, muscle tissue.
 Integration of metabolism at rest, fasting or stress.

 The Skeletal Muscle: Types and characteristics of myofibrillar proteins.
 The sarcomere and its organization.
 Mechanism of muscle contraction.
 Energy balance of muscle contraction.
 Properties and metabolism of the various types of muscle fibers.